Calgary companies are struggling to stay in business, let alone remain competitive, cost-effective, and growth-oriented.

-In the same way, your managed IT partner will help you identify existing issues in your IT infrastructure, prevent problems before they arise, and implement safeguards that minimize the extent of any problem that could occur, whether natural or manmade.
+In the same way, your managed IT partner will help you identify existing issues in your IT infrastructure, preventing problems before they arise, and implements safeguards that minimize the extent of any problem that could occur, whether natural or manmade.

 Embracing this approach is not only more cost-effective in the long run but is also more aligned with business goals and will help you survive.